LLNL/Silo/docs/objects.md

   `shapecnt` | Array of length `nshapes` containing the number of zones having each shape.
   `nshapes` | Number of zone shapes.

 * **Returned value:**

-  DBPutZonelist returns zero on success or -1 on failure.
+  Returns zero on success or -1 on failure.

 * **Description:**